-- Y9 Parents Evening - Specific careers information will be given through form time activities, assemblies and subject specific trips and visits. - Termly specific careers based assemblies including considering HE - Encounters with employers.
+- Y9 Parents Evening - Specific careers information will be given through form time activities, assemblies and subject specific trips and visits. - Termly specific careers based assemblies including considering HE - Access to Unifrog platform to explore careers and pathways. - Encounters with employers whereby employers come into school to inform students about jobs within the world of work using a rotation system in lessons.